anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

     percent: 40
 ---

 I am a Research Assistant at the University of Alberta working with <a href="https://webdocs.cs.ualberta.ca/~whitem/">Martha White</a>.
-I have completed my Masters degree in Computing Science under the supervision of Martha White in the <a href="http://rlai.ualberta.ca/">RLAI Lab</a>.
-I completed my bachelor's of IT at the National Polytechnic University of Armenia (NPUA).
+I have completed my MSc degree in Computing Science under the supervision of Martha White in the <a href="http://rlai.ualberta.ca/">RLAI Lab</a>.
+Prior to that, I obtained a BSc from the National Polytechnic University of Armenia (NPUA) in Information Technologies (IT).

-My lifelong goal is to understand the human mind, which is the primary reason reinforcement learning (RL) picked my interest.
-Thus, my current research interests and work are about single-lifetime continual learning agents.
-I am reviewing materials about animal learning and human behaviorism, which are, I believe, the key to unlocking learning principles for lifelong agents.
+My current research is focused on online reinforcement learning, particularly on designing adaptable agents that can learn tasks robustly, even as their surroundings change.
+In my MSc thesis, I explored how adjusting various hyperparameters could enhance this adaptability.

+Lately, I've become increasingly interested in the concept of agents that are aware of their limitations - whether computational or otherwise - and capable of recognizing and adapting to changes they've made in their surroundings.
+I believe this _self-awareness_ could help with more efficient learning and the emergence of agency.
+Ultimately, my goal is to develop methods compelling enough to attract interest from psychologists to study agent behaviors.

 Contact: hakhverd [at] ualberta [dot] ca